Skip to Content

 Whenever plants go for long without water, they use up the water within, eventually getting exhausted.
 It often occurs when the water loss process is drastic.
 The plant leaves lose their upright structure as the cells lose their rigidity, and this causes the leaves to wilt and droop.

-The plants assume an unpleasant look, and you need to verify if it is due to the lack of water.
+The plants assume an unpleasant look, and you must verify if it is due to the lack of water.

 Browning of leaves and tips

-If your snake plant leaves are turning brown, it must be that they have been in distress for a long time.
-Prolonged lack of water can lead to snake plants’ leaves turning brown because the plant is not receiving the necessary water and nutrients.
+If your snake plant leaves are turning brown, they must have been in distress for a long time.
+A prolonged lack of water can lead to snake plants’ leaves turning brown because the plant is not receiving the necessary water and nutrients.
 It is usually a clear indication that the plant cells in the affected areas have died.

 Consequently, these leaves cannot regain their look even if you want to revive the plant; you can only prune the affected leaves.
 In other cases, when the plant is severely affected, it becomes impossible to revive the plant.